mPulseMedia/codename/kernal/rule_1_prompt.md

    f example_light      - Include minimal examples only when necessary for clarity

 1a6_ outline_format     - Outline prompt format
-   a top_level          - Only include the summaries of each prompt in prompt groups b past               - Make sure the summaries in each place match c future             - Populate future prompt summaries d marker_include     - Also include /// YOU ARE HERE /// marker in outline prompt files
+   a top_level          - Only include the summaries of each prompt in prompt_groups b past               - Make sure the summaries in each place match c future             - Populate future prompt summaries d marker_include     - Also include /// YOU ARE HERE /// marker in outline prompt_file

 ////////////////////////////////////////////////////////////////////////////////